RiddleHe/gpt2/README.md

 # Train GPT2

-Guided by videos by Andrej Karparthy, this is a fully functional training recipe of GPT-2 with model, training, eval, and data loading code.
+This is a fully functional training recipe of GPT-2 with model, training, eval, and data loading code.

 Replicated hyperparameters from the GPT-2 and -3 papers.